 Argentina is a country located in South America.
 Not only is it the second largest country in Latin America by total area, but it is also the eighth largest in the world.
 A member of the G-15 and G-20 economies, Argentina boasts the third-largest economy in Latin America.
 In addition, Argentina is a founding member of the United Nations, WTO, World Bank Group, CELAC, and OEI.
-The country has a total estimated population of approximately 43 million inhabitants.
-The capital and largest city, Buenos Aires, is home to over 14 million people, making it the most populated city in Argentina by far.
-Despite a steady decline of the fertility rate over the last decade, population growth only slumped very slightly.

 This text provides general information.
 Statista assumes no